Looking for the best captioning jobs for beginners? Keep reading to find companies that offer legit captioning jobs from home for beginners and pros.

-AI Media offers captioning services to pre-recorded videos and live TV shows.
+AI Media offers captioning services for pre-recorded videos and live TV shows.
 Some of their clients include Shopify, Mozilla, and Amazon.
 They hire both transcriptionists and captioners.

 You will love that they have one of the best pay in the industry.
 You can make up to $42 per hour captioning videos on this platform.

-They mostly have opportunities for UK and Australia residents.
+They mostly have opportunities for UK and Australian residents.
 However, they occasionally have openings for global captioners too.